Alternative fuels

 Any measures that discuss subsidies for transport in a general manner are covered here.

+This parameter refers to policies and decisions that eliminate or reduce subsidies for fossil fuels.
 Energy subsidies are used by governments to lower the cost of producing or consuming fossil fuels.
 Eliminating such subsidies can help to reduce reliance on fossil fuels.
-This parameter records measures and actions in this area.

 General access regulations